jamesonwilliams/medium-sdk-java/README.md

 ### Unirest 1.4.9+

 The project uses the [Unirest HTTP library][unirest].
-If you want to use something else, you can use your own implementation of the `HttpClient` interface.
+If you want to use something else, you can use your own implementation of the generic `HttpClient` interface.
 The one currently used is `UnirestClient`.

 ### Jackson 2+

-The project is at this point pretty heavily tied into [Jackson][jackson], as the above dependency used Jackson and also most of the immutable POJOs have been annotated with Jackson annotations.
-Those things considered, you try to use some other serializer (Gson?) by using your own implementation of the `JsonConverter` interface.
+You could use another serializer by implementing the `JsonModelConverter` interface.
+However, the model POJOs are currently wearing Jackson annotations.

-Note: there are ways to avoid all of the Jackson annotations, such as by using reflection features of Java8, or by not using immutable objects.
+Note: there are ways to avoid all of the Jackson annotations, such as:

-Neither seemed worth it, so we just went with the annotations.
+ - using reflection features of Java8
+ - not using immutable objects.

+Since it would be a little bold at this point to take on Java 8 as a dependency, and since immutability is worth the cost of a little extra syntactic fluff, the current decision seems to be the best.

 [unirest]: https://github.com/Mashape/unirest-java
 [jackson]: https://github.com/FasterXML/jackson
 [settings]: https://medium.com/me/settings